Jack Aker: Kansas City/Oakland Athletics

+Chicago Cubs, Atlanta Braves and New York Mets

 Aker remained a mainstay of the Yankee bullpen until 1972, when New York's acquisition of Sparky Lyle from Boston made Aker expendable.
 On May 17, he was traded to the Chicago Cubs for cash considerations.
-Aker pitched almost three seasons in the NL, and was standing in the bullpen feet away from where teammate Hank Aaron's historic 715th home run landed on April 8, 1974.
+He had a 2.96 ERA and 17 saves for the Cubs to finish the season, and a 4.10 ERA with 12 saves in 1973.
+Aker was signed by the Atlanta Braves after the 1973 season.
+The Braves sold his rights to the New York Mets in June 1974, where he ended his career after the 1974 season.
+Aker pitched almost three seasons in the NL, and was standing in the bullpen feet away from where Braves’ teammate Hank Aaron's historic 715th home run landed on April 8, 1974.

-After his playing days ended, Aker managed in the minor leagues in 1975–85, winning the Governor's Cup (International League Championship) with the 1982 Tidewater Tides (Mets organization), and was the Cleveland Indians pitching coach from late 1985 to 1987.
-He left pro baseball after the 1988 season to teach children, and for 20 years offered camps, clinics, and baseball instruction through his "Jack Aker Baseball" academy.
-In 1997, he was honored by President Bill Clinton with a "Giant Steps Award" for his work teaching at-risk Native American children on reservations in Arizona and New Mexico.